ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 ## Decision Tree for Classification

-The intuition of decision tree starts from k-d tree; decision tree finds the approximate nearest neighbors by omitting a backtracking step exists in k-d tree.
+The intuition of decision tree starts from k-d tree; decision tree finds approximate nearest neighbors by omitting a backtracking step exists in k-d tree.

 Now, suppose we want to predict a label of new data
 $$